ReCodEx/utils/runners/cs/README.md

 - The loader executable is renamed to `__recodex_exe__`, so it can be easily found by the execution pipeline.
 - The whole output directory is zipped to a single file for easier transfer between compilation and execution steps (which are sandbox-ed separately).

-The execution is very similar to standard ELF execution, the only difference is that the entire bin folder needs to be transferred and unzipped before execution.
+The execution also needs a wrapper, but only to invoke the executable file within the binary directory (currently not achievable directly by ReCodEx pipelines).
+Otherwise, the execution is identical to the simple ELF execution.

 ### Additional files